If you want to learn how to make money selling on Amazon via retail arbitrage, you’re in the right place.

 I’ll also share expert retail arbitrage tips, including 16 of the best stores for retail arbitrage.

 By the time you finish reading this intro to retail arbitrage, you should have a very clear idea of what you need to do to get started.
-You’ll find links to helpful resources and tools throughout the guide, but I encourage you to read the whole thing once before you start down those paths!
+You should also plan on checking out the How to Make $1000+ Per Month Selling On Amazon course, but I encourage you to read this whole post once before you start down that path!

 What is Retail Arbitrage?